Search our Site

 Those AMAB with a P/LP variant in the BRCA2 gene are at significantly increased risk for prostate cancer as well as onset at younger age and more aggressive disease.
 Screening recommendations for these individuals are:

-For those with P/LP variants in the BRCA1 or ATM gene, the increased risk for prostate cancer has not been established.
+At this time there is no strong evidence to support prostate cancer screening in those AMAB who carry a BRCA1 or ATM P/LP variant.
 The Canadian Urological Association provides recommendations and guidance for prostate cancer screening for those at average and increased risk (e.g. family history) for prostate cancer.20

-Pancreas: relevant to those with a P/LP variant in BRCA1, BRCA2, PALB2 or ATM gene1,3,21
+Pancreas: relevant to those with a P/LP variant in BRCA2 and ATM, BRCA1 and PALB2 1,3,21

-Pancreatic cancer screening is not routinely recommended unless there is a family history.
-An individual with at least one affected first or second degree relative may be considered eligible for pancreatic cancer screening.
+Generally, an individual with at least one affected first or second degree relative may be considered eligible for pancreatic cancer screening.
 Screening may vary by region, access to screening modality and/or access to research setting and appropriate expertise.
-In general, screening recommendations when the family history criterion is met are:
+In general, screening recommendations are:

 • Annual contrast-enhanced MRI and/or endoscopic ultrasound